ShafeiW/SoundscapeMixer/README.md

 # Soundscape Mixer

-Soundscape Mixer is a mobile application built with React Native and Expo that allows users to mix ambient sounds—such as atmosphere, birdsong, white noise, and crickets—to create a personalized soundscape for relaxation, meditation, or focus.
-The app features a user-friendly interface with individual volume sliders, a session timer, and a light, nature-inspired theme.
-Soundscape Mixer was bbuilt with some of my own struggles in mind, as I'm someone who regularly struggles to fall asleep.
-Soundscape Mixer was an app built for my own benefit, allowing me to freely use whatever sounds I like for whatever duration to help me relax.
+Soundscape Mixer is a mobile app built with React Native and Expo that lets you mix ambient sounds—such as atmospheric noise, birdsong, white noise, and crickets—to create a personalized soundscape for relaxation, meditation, or focus.
+The app features an intuitive interface with individual volume sliders, a session timer, and a light, nature-inspired design.
+I created Soundscape Mixer to help address my own struggles with falling asleep, giving me the freedom to experiment with different sound combinations for as long as I need.
+Plus, the app makes it easy to add your own sounds, allowing you to fully customize your experience to suit your unique needs.
 ## Features

 - **Ambient Sound Mixing:**